 In 2015, the Museum Der Moderne Salzburg held a retrospective of Schneemann's work in the UK will open at The Barbican Centre.
 Schneemann's extensive retrospective Kinetic Painting, curated by Sabine Breitwieser, which was accompanied by a full-colour catalogue.
-The exhibition will travel to the Museum für Moderne Kunst Frankfurt am Main, Germany and MoMA PS1, New York in 2017.
+The exhibition travelled to the Museum für Moderne Kunst Frankfurt am Main, Germany and MoMA PS1, New York in 2017.
 A major monograph, Carolee Schneemann: Unforgivable, was published by Black Dog in December 2015.
 Also in 2015, The Artist’s Institute at Hunter College in New York held a four-part dedicated season of exhibitions and events.
 Schneemann's first solo exhibition in London, UK, Water Light/Water Needle, took place in early 2014 at Hales Gallery.
 During 2013, Schneemann's work was exhibited at the Gothenburg Biennial (Sweden), WRO Centre (Poland) and in a retrospective of the artist's work in Musée Rochechouart (France).

 Schneemann's work has also been exhibited worldwide at institutions including the Los Angeles Museum of Contemporary Art (US), the Whitney Museum of American Art, New York (US), the Centre Georges Pompidou, Paris (France), The Reina Sophia Museum, Madrid (Spain), the Haus der Kunst (Germany), Tate Modern (UK), Whitworth Art Gallery, Manchester (UK), the Irish Museum of Modern Art (Ireland) and the Museum of Modern Art, New York (US).
 In 1997, a retrospective of her work entitled Carolee Schneemann, 'Up To And Including Her Limits' was held at the New Museum of Contemporary Art, New York.